jadc/tracker/README.md

 ## Contribution Guidelines
 ### What to contribute
-This tracker is intended for CD-quality leaks only.
+This tracker is for CD-quality leaks only.
 The following are outside the scope of this tracker and will be rejected.
 * Snippets (low or high quality)
 * Released songs (e.g. in higher bitrate, OG file)
     * If an unreleased song on the tracker gets released, then it may remain on the tracker (just tag it with "Former")
-    * Do not add songs to the tracker that were never leaked at one point
+    * Do not add songs to the tracker that were never leaked at any point

 ### Creating a song page
 To create a new page for a song, copy and paste the template from [here](archetypes/default.md).

-Everything should be written in lower-case, as the website automatically guesses the appropriate letters to capitalize.
+**Everything should be written in lower-case**.
 An exception to this being when specific capitalization is needed. (e.g. "DY krazy" or "capo DTE")

+**Use double-quotes when necessary, not single-quotes**.

+> I suggest viewing existing songs to get an idea of the format.
+Visit the [content folder](content/), click any `.md` file, then press the "Raw" button.
+This is the template that these files must be in.

+#### Fields
-Any of the following options can be omitted if they are not publicly known.
+Any of the following options may be omitted if they are not publicly known.

 1. `title`: The song's name.
 All characters are allowed.
 2. `aka`: List of common alternative names for the song